Xavier University of Louisiana

 Xavier University of Louisiana is located in New Orleans, Louisiana.
 It is a private not-for-profit, 4-year or above institution.

 From Wikipedia: Xavier University of Louisiana (XULA) is a private historically black Catholic university in New Orleans, Louisiana.
-It is the only Catholic HBCU and, upon the canonization of Katharine Drexel in 2000, became the first Catholic university founded by a saint.
+It is the only Catholic HBCU.
+Upon the canonization of Katharine Drexel in 2000 it became the first Catholic university founded by a saint.

 Notes